alaingiorgetti/autocheck/INSTALL.md

 Installation instructions
 =========================

-Release 0.1.0 of AutoCheck is proposed only for Linux and to be used with files in the folder src/ in a Docker container, as detailed below.
+AutoCheck is proposed only for Linux and to be used with files in the folder src/ in a Docker container, as detailed below.
 All Docker commands are shortened thanks to Makefile entries.

 Installation with Docker
 ------------------------